erizeya/platypus/README.md

 `hold[-left/-right] [first/second/etc] <item>`
 #### General
 `wear <item>`
 Wear a specific item of clothing.
-Does not support multiples.
+If more than one item matches the <item> argument a "count" such as "first" or "2nd" can be used to specify which item should be held.

 `remove <item>`
 Removes a worn piece of clothing.
 Clothing which has other clothing over it cannot be removed.
+If more than one item matches the <item> argument a "count" such as "first" or "2nd" can be used to specify which item should be held.

 `i[nv[entory]]`
 Displays the character's inventory with designators for worn objects and held objects.